 The grand jury spent nearly two years investigating allegations of sexual abuse by the clergy in Allentown, Erie, Greensburg, Harrisburg, Pittsburgh and Scranton.
 These dioceses have roughly 1.7 million members.

 The investigation covered not only claims of child sexual abuse, but also failure to report to law enforcement and obstruction of justice.
-In addition to the clergy, clergy community leaders, local public officeholders, and church officers were investigated.
-The jurors reviewed over 500,000 pages of diocesan archives. […]Read More
+In addition to the clergy, clergy community leaders, local public officeholders, and church officers were investigated. […]Read More

 What are the most common medical errors?